nshalabi/ATTACK-Tools/README.md

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/10.png)

-**Coverage View**, this view helps in highlighting the plan coverage in relation to a certain adversary (group) techniques, by showing the techniques that have not been planned for in the last list labeled *“Techniques not in Plan"*, this list can be used to quickly add those techniques to the plan too.
-This view also highlights techniques used in the plan that do not map to the adversary emulation under testing (the list in the middle, the techniques are colored differently)
+**Coverage View**, this view helps in highlighting the plan coverage in relation to a certain adversary (group) techniques, by showing the  techniques that have not been planned for (this is the list labeled *“Techniques not in Plan"*, this list can also be used to quickly add those techniques to the plan).
+Additionally, this view highlights techniques used in the plan that do not map to the adversary under emulation (this is the list in the middle, the techniques are highlighted with a different color)

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/7.png)

-**Search View**, this view is meant to provide a free search through all plans content (plans, tests, tags, and the rest of the associated meta-data) in addition to ATT&CK™ framework and Atomic™ Tests.
+**Search View**, this view is meant to provide a search fucntionality through all content (plans, tests, tags, and the rest of the associated meta-data) in addition to ATT&CK™ framework and Atomic™ Tests.

-The *“View...”* action depends on the content type, if it is part of the plans, it will show up in it’s own editor.
-If the content is related to
-ATT&CK™ or Atomic™ frameworks, it will point the default web browser to the related external URL.
+The *“View...”* action depends on the content type, if it is part of the plans, it will show up in it’s own plan or test editor.
+If the content is related to ATT&CK™ or Atomic™ frameworks, it will point the default web browser to the related external URL.

-The search also highlights where the content source (data fields), for example, a test *“implementation”* field, a Technique *“description”*, etc., to make it easier to get to the source of desired data, the search view can be grouped and re-arranged as in the second screenshot
+The search also highlights where the content was found, for example, in a test *“implementation”* field, or ATT&CK™ Technique *“description”*, etc., to make it easier to jump quickly to the desired source, the search view can be grouped and re-arranged in the form of a pivot table (the second screenshot)

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/8.png)